aaaa760/webauth/README.md

-# Web Authentication api
+# Web Authentication API

-The project is a Node.js application that implements authentication APIs using Express and MongoDB, including features such as login, signup, user details, and protected routes using JWT tokens for authentication.
+This project is a Node.js application that implements authentication APIs using Express and MongoDB, including features such as login, signup, user details, and protected routes using JWT tokens for authentication.

 ## Installation